Cross Country season introduction

 In addition to the local league, we like to get as many teams (men and women) into the local and national relays and the Yorkshire, Northern and National Championships.
 If you’d like to take part in any of these events, please respond to the emails sent around ahead of the events or contact Richard Pegg via the contact form.
 Again, the club pays for entry to all relays and championships.
 They are great club team events and as an added bonus you get to race alongside and watch some of the best runners in the country.

 The Striders XC Championship race was previously held as a stand alone event in October, but due to increasing fixture congestion it became difficult to find a suitable date each year.
-Since 2015 we have rune the cross country championships in various ways – as a one-off race and as a league similar to the road and fell champs.
-Full details for the 2017 championship will be posted in the autumn.
+Since 2015 we have run the cross country championships in various ways – as a one-off race and as a league similar to the road and fell champs.
+Due to problems with finding a date and recent low turnouts, we decided to cancel the XC championship race for 2018.

 Details for the Sheffield XC Open XC race and Cutlers Relay can be found on the Sheffield RC website.